I love the Snowbirds, no, not the ones that migrate in their RVs every winter to warmer climes, but the The Canadian Forces Snowbirds.

 A Snowbird pilot is assigned to the squadron for three years.
 After that he is typically reassigned.
 The turnover is planned in such a way that the more experienced pilots play a role in the indoctrination and training of the new ones.
 In this way, the team continues to grow in depth and maturity while keeping the experience fresh for everyone.

-Principle #5: Trust is the glue that binds highly functioning teams together
+Principle #5: Trust is the glue that binds highly effective teams together

 I would suggest that in a team such as the Snowbirds, the absence of trust would keep them all grounded.
 This is also true of other teams in other organizations and that makes building trust among team members a very big deal.